nyu-cds/python-performance-tuning/_episodes/03-line_profiler.md

 ~~~
 {: .python}

-is a hotspot that never gets explicitly shown by cProfile because there is no function call in that statement.
+This is a hotspot that never gets explicitly shown by cProfile because there is no function call in that statement.

 The `line_profiler` can be given functions to profile, and it will time the execution of each individual line inside those functions.
 In a typical workflow, it is only useful to examine the line timings of a few functions because wading through the results of timing